HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 A. Regional rules

-These rules apply to regional competitions only and not the UK Grand Final which may have its own special rules.
+These rules apply to regional competitions only and not the UK National Finals which may have its own special rules.

 B. Number of meetings

-A minimum of four and maximum of six league meetings will be held in each region per year at least three different venues to create a regional league competition.
-No venue should be used more than twice in the season.
+A minimum of four and maximum of six league meetings will be held in each region per year.
+These meetings will be at a variety of venues throughout the region.
+No venue should be used more than twice in the season without prior agreement from the overall coordinator.

 C. Competing in more than one region

 Players can register for one regional league only.
-Meetings will be open to all players but only points scored in a players region will count towards their league total.
+Meetings will be open to all players but only points scored in a player's nominated region will count towards their league total.

 D. Fees